 These data show that the most extensive changes occurred in the earlier accounting periods.
 Between 1970 and 1991, roughly 8% of the area changed from one main type to another.
 The pace of change appeared to slow after 1991, and in the period up to 2001, only 3% of the land experienced change.
 Since 1991, the areas devoted to rice have reduced, while cereals (mostly wheat) have expanded.
 The lower rate of change seen in the latter period was probably due to the development of public land ownership and of contractual and regulatory measures for conservation through Natura 2000 and various agri-environmental schemes.
-However, it is also important to note that the data shown in Table 5-5 show net change only; in this latter period there was some conversion of agricultural land to marshes (722ha) for to support hunting or reed production, but at the same time a further 659ha of marshes were transformed to agriculture.
+However, it is also important to note that the data shown in Table 5.5 show net change only; in this latter period there was some conversion of agricultural land to marshes (722ha) for to support hunting or reed production, but at the same time a further 659ha of marshes were transformed to agriculture.
 The apparent reduction in urban area is also unlikely to reflect the true situation in relation to development pressure, because most municipalities have recorded a population increase since 1991 and an expansion of activities related to tourism activities.

 The biodiversity of the Camargue is rich, and it is designated as a wetland of international importance under the Ramsar Convention.
 Information biodiversity change is heavily biased in favour of the associated bird species; the area is well-known as one of the keystone ecological sites for on European migratory species.
 The Camargue is important for a number of heron species, whose numbers are now increasing following a shape decline at the beginning of the 20th Century, as a result of better protection measures.
 The area is also notable for its populations of the Greater Flamingo, whose populations have also increased in recent years, wintering ducks and coot, and a range of waders and gull bird species.
 Although hunting has impacted upon some duck species, marsh restoration and captive breeding has tended to support the populations of some species.